awsdocs/aws-kms-developer-guide/doc_source/kms-alias.md

 ## Deleting an alias<a name="alias-delete"></a>

-To delete an alias, use the [DeleteAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_DeleteAlias.html) operation\.
-There is no way to delete an alias in the AWS KMS console\.
+You can delete an alias in the AWS KMS console or by using the [DeleteAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_DeleteAlias.html) operation\.
 Before deleting an alias, make sure that it's not in use\.
 Although deleting an alias doesn't affect the associated CMK, it might create problems for any application that uses the alias\.
 If you delete an alias by mistake, you can create a new alias with the same name and associate it with the same or a different CMK\.

+If you delete a CMK, all aliases associated with that CMK are deleted\.

+### Delete aliases \(console\)<a name="alias-delete-console"></a>

+To delete an alias in the AWS KMS console, use the **Aliases** tab on the detail page for the CMK\.
+You can delete multiple aliases for a CMK at one time\.

+1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.

+1. To change the AWS Region, use the Region selector in the upper\-right corner of the page\.

+1. In the navigation pane, choose **Customer managed keys**\.
+You cannot manage aliases for AWS managed CMKs or AWS owned CMKs\.

+1. In the table, choose the key ID or alias of the CMK\.
+Then, on the CMK detail page, choose the **Aliases** tab\.

+   If a CMK has multiple aliases, the **Aliases** column in the table displays one alias and an alias summary, such as **\(\+*n* more\)**\.
+Choosing the alias summary takes you directly to the **Aliases** tab on the CMK detail page\.

+1. On the **Aliases** tab, select the check box next to the aliases that you want to delete\.
+Then choose **Delete**\.

+### Delete an alias \(AWS KMS API\)<a name="alias-delete-api"></a>

+To delete an alias, use the [DeleteAlias](https://docs.aws.amazon.com/kms/latest/APIReference/API_DeleteAlias.html) operation\.
+This operation deletes one alias at a time\.
+The alias name is case\-sensitive and it must be preceded by the `alias/` prefix\.

 For example, the following command deletes the `test-key` alias\.
 This command does not return any output\.
-The alias name is case\-sensitive\.

 ```
-$ aws kms delete-alias --alias-name alias/test-key
+$ aws kms delete-alias --alias name alias/test-key
 ```

 To verify that the alias is deleted, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) operation\.
 The following command use the `--query` parameter in the AWS CLI to get only the `test-key` alias\.
 The empty brackets in the response indicate that the `ListAliases` response didn't include a `test-key` alias\.
 To eliminate the brackets, use the `--output text` parameter and value\.